-There will be around 180 nations competing with 42 gold medals on offer.
-The USA are clear favourites to top the table after claiming 18 golds in 2017 in Budapest.
+There will be around 180 nations competing, with 42 gold medals on offer.
+The USA are clear favorites to top the table after claiming 18 golds in 2017 in Budapest.
 Great Britain, China and Russia are among those expected to compete for the runners-up spot.

 The event began back in 1973 when the first championships were held in the Serbian capital of Belgrade.
 The number of competitors has almost quadrupled in 46 years.

 The FINA 2022 World Championships: Records and Favourites

 Michael Phelps holds the record for swimming gold medals with 26 to his nam.
 Fellow American Katie Ledecky is going for four individual medals in Japan, from 200 metres up to 1500 metres.